 A New Way of Thinking on Campus

 The Bellarmine Forum is LMU's annual celebration of the life of the mind, offered by the Bellarmine College of Liberal Arts.
-The 2017 Bellarmine Forum goes beyond the traditional academic conference, creating a range of creative ways for LMU to engage "The Idea of the Catholic University in the 21st Century" all semester.
+The 2019 Bellarmine Forum goes beyond the traditional academic conference, creating a range of unique ways for LMU to participate in "Los Angeles: A Place for the Future" all year long.

 In years past, the Bellarmine Forum has covered an array of thought provoking topics, including The Values of Time, Restoring Justice, and Vulnerability Windows to the Human Condition.
-For more information, visit the Bellarmine Forum Archive.
+For more information, visit the Archive.